Value of Steel

-Iron is a material with rich reserves and a long history of development.
-It can be mass produced at reasonable price and supplied stably, thereby contribute to the sustainable growth of society.
+With rich reserves and a long history of technological development, iron is mass produced at reasonable prices and supplied stably, thereby contributing to the sustainable growth of society.

 Research: JFE Holdings

-* Cost of producing one unite weight of iron is indexed at 1 for comparison with other materials.
+*Cost of producing one unit weight of iron is indexed at 1 for comparison with other materials.

 Extremely Low Environmental Impact at the Manufacturing Stage when Compared to Other Materials

-Greenhouse gas (GHG) emissions of steel at the manufacturing stage*1 is 1/5 to 1/9 of that of aluminum and approximately 1/11 of that of carbon fiber.
+Greenhouse gas (GHG) emissions of steel at the manufacturing stage is approximately one-fourth to one-fifth of that of aluminum and carbon fiber with equivalent functionality.

-Japan’s Steel Industry Keeps the Top Energy Efficiency in the World
+Japan’s Steel Industry Boasts the Highest Energy Efficiency in the World

 Japan’s steel industry (converter steel) produces steel with the lowest environmental impact compared to other major countries.
 This is a result of its longstanding efforts toward environmental conservation, including developing and spreading the use of energy-saving technologies.